Episcopal Conference of Sicily

-The Sicilian bishops' conference (Italian: Conferencia Episcopal Siciliana, CESI) is a group of Bishops of the Roman Catholic Church in Sicily.
+The Sicilian bishops' conference (Italian: Conferenza Episcopale Siciliana, CESI) is a group of Bishops of the Roman Catholic Church in Sicily.
 These are the bishops of the 17 dioceses of the Church belong to the 5 provinces of the Church of Sicily, and the Eparch Piana degli Albanesi.

 The Sicilian bishops' conference is a part of the Italian Episcopal Conference.
 Some bishops who are in the Sicilian bishops 'conference delegates certain responsibilities belong to the Italian Bishops' Conference of the respective commissions.

 Organization

 The Sicilian bishops' conference includes the following: